This advice applies to England. Change country

 What if your landlord doesn’t do anything about the repairs?

 If your landlord doesn't do anything after you report the repair, you may decide to take other action.
-There are several options open to you, some of which are different depending on whether you have a private landlord or a social housing landlord.

 Other useful information